sanchezcarlosjr/compute-engine/README.md

 ```

 # Testing
-Sometimes if you don't want manual testing, you would like [Google Test Framework](https://google.github.io/googletest/quickstart-cmake.html).
+If you don't want manual testing, you would like [Google Test Framework](https://google.github.io/googletest/quickstart-cmake.html).

 1.
 ```